aspose-tasks/Aspose-Task-Reference-Tutorials/content/english/net/time-recurrence-configuration/weekday-collection/_index.md

 Aspose.Tasks for .NET is a powerful library that facilitates efficient manipulation of project management data.
 In this tutorial, we will explore the collection of weekdays in Aspose.Tasks, enabling you to customize working days, remove weekends, and create specialized calendars to meet your project requirements.
 Whether you are a seasoned developer or a newcomer, this step-by-step guide will walk you through the process of working with weekdays in Aspose.Tasks for .NET.
 ## Prerequisites
 Before we dive into the tutorial, make sure you have the following prerequisites in place:
 - Install the Aspose.Tasks for .NET library.
-You can download it from the official [Aspose.Tasks for .NET download page](https://releases.aspose.com/tasks/net/).
+You can download it from the [Aspose.Tasks for .NET download page](https://releases.aspose.com/tasks/net/).
 - Familiarity with C# programming language.
 - Integrated development environment (IDE) such as Visual Studio.
 ## Import Namespaces